faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 #### Required Ports are Open Check

-- This Check is to check whehter the ports are open internally and the services are listenling in the port.
+- This Check is to check whether the ports are open internally and the services are listening on the port.

-- Enter **11** to check Check if Required Ports are Open for Faveo
+- Enter **11** to check if Required Ports are Open for Faveo

 - The script will automatically check commonly required Faveo ports: 80 (HTTP), 443 (HTTPS), 3306 (MySQL), and 6379 (Redis)